 We decided on a white local wine (€11,50), a mix of chardonnay and girgentina grapes (girgentina is a local Maltese grape).

 The waitress patiently took note of our orders and even found the time to talk about the unusual windy weather.
 Clouds of sahara sand for the last 2 days.

 She brought the bottle of wine to the table in a few seconds time together with a basket with crunchy slices of fresh Maltese bread and a buttery dried tomato spread.

 We tasted the wine, wow excellent!

 Bubbly, fresh, zesty, light and delightful.
-The butter spread was OK but this is a flavor and texture we wouldn’t expect in such a Mediterranean city like this one.
+The butter spread was OK but this is a flavor and texture we would not expect in such a Mediterranean city like this one.

 Ricotta is the main dairy product in Malta, sure you could work something out here!
 But hey, not bad at all.
-We act like 2 spoiled kids after some days in a foreign country, that’s all.
+We act like 2 spoiled kids after some days in a foreign country, that is all.

 We talked for a while about the buildings we had visited earlier that morning, sipping our beautiful local wine from time to time.
 Got up to take some pictures of the place as well.
 The dishes arrived about 10 minutes after ordering, great!

 Bragioli for monsieur, pasta rizzi for me.
 First impression: no fufu meals, straight from granny’s casseroles.
 WYSIWYG.